Abiah Folger: Legacy

 In 1898, the Daughters of the American Revolution established the Abiah Folger Franklin Chapter in Nantucket.

 There is a monument with flowers growing in it to honor Folger on the right side of Madaket Road at the site of the Folger Farm, now owned by the Nantucket Historical Association.

 Media portrayals

-A fictionalized character of Folger appeared in the fourth episode of Voyagers! titled "Agents of Satan," where the central characters prevented Folger from being hanged during the Salem witch trials.
+A fictionalized version of Abiah appeared in the fourth episode of Voyagers!, titled "Agents of Satan," where the central characters prevented her from being hanged during the Salem witch trials.

-Folger was portrayed in a 2018 episode of the TV series Timeless titled "The Salem Witch Hunt."
+Abiah was portrayed in a 2018 episode of the TV series Timeless.
+The episode was titled "The Salem Witch Hunt."